samuelgfeller/slim-example-project/src/Module/module-architecture.md

 Services that can be tied to one feature and are used by other features of the same module may be kept in the feature folder.
 E.g. client-create authorization checker in the `Client/Create` folder is also used by the client list page feature to decide if the client create button should be displayed or not.

-If the service is used by other modules, it should always be extracted into a separate feature folder or even module folder.

 ### Folder creation
 Folders are generally only created if they bring value.